quantsingularity/QuantumBallot/infrastructure/docs/ARCHITECTURE.md

 ### 1.1 Financial Industry Standards

-The Chainocracy platform must adhere to multiple financial industry standards and regulations to ensure the highest levels of security and compliance.
+The QuantumBallot platform must adhere to multiple financial industry standards and regulations to ensure the highest levels of security and compliance.
 These requirements form the foundation of our infrastructure design and implementation strategy.

 **SOC 2 Type II Compliance** requires comprehensive controls around security, availability, processing integrity, confidentiality, and privacy.
 Our infrastructure implements automated control monitoring, continuous compliance validation, and detailed audit trails for all system activities.
 The platform maintains segregation of duties, implements least privilege access controls, and provides comprehensive logging and monitoring capabilities.